how long can a divorce take how long can a divorce take

 How long does a typical divorce take?

-The duration of a divorce varies vastly.
+The duration of a divorce varies greatly.
 Uncontested divorces may conclude in 1-3 months if both parties agree on terms.
-However, contested divorces, involving disputes over custody or assets, can take several months to years to resolve.
+However, contested divorces involving disputes over custody or assets can take several months to years to resolve.

 What factors affect the length of a divorce?